xoidlabs/xoid/README.md

 **xoid** is a framework-agnostic state management library.
 **X** in its name is an ode to great projects such as Redu**X**, Mob**X** and **X**state.
-It's the result of careful analyses of different state management tools and paradigms.
-It was designed to be tiny (~1kB gzipped) and easy-to-learn.
+It was designed to be simple and powerful.

-The biggest aim of **xoid** is to unify global state, local component state, finite state machines, and observable streams in the same API.
-This is especially a big deal for React users where switching between local and global state requires thinking in two different APIs.
+It's a robust library based on explicit subscriptions, immutable updates, and a first-class TypeScript support.
+The main building block of **xoid** is the `atom` function.
+It can be learned under 5 minutes, yet it has the potential to be the one and only state management utility in your project.
+With it, you can create global state, local component state, finite state machines, and even observable streams.

+The rest of the API is opt-in, and tree-shakes well. `atom` is just 0.8kB, and the whole library is 1.2kB (gzipped).
+If you enjoy **MobX**, or a **VueJS**-like state management experience, you can use helpers like `reactive`, `computed`, `watch`, `toReactive`, `toAtom`.

+- Awesome middleware system
+  - Feels natural with `.call` and `.bind`.
+- Actions
+- `.focus` function for nested state.
+- There are multiple ways of adopting xoid.
+It favors your favourite coding style.

+d

+- Devtools
+- Isomorphic component logic

-It might be the very first library to introduce the notion of [isomorphic component logic](#-isomorphic-component-logic) that's able to run across multiple frameworks.
+It might be the very first library to introduce the notion of [isomorphic component logic](#-isomorphic-component-logic) across different frameworks.
+These are additional helpers: `effect`, `inject`.
 With **xoid**, you can move business logic out of components in a **truly** framework-agnostic manner.

-**xoid** (*zoid* is easier to say multiple times) is a robust library based on explicit subscriptions, immutable updates, and a first-class TypeScript support.
-This makes it ideal for teams.
-If you prefer implicit subscriptions and mutable updates similar to MobX or Vue 3, you can use **@xoid/reactive**, a tiny proxy-state layer over ***xoid**.
 More features are explained below, and the [documentation website](https://xoid.dev).

 To install, run the following command: